 Ethical approval was obtained from the Institutional Review Committee of the Nepal Institute of Health Sciences (Ref no. 13/078) before the initiation of the study.
 Before conducting the study, informed consent was taken from the respondents.
-Consent from the parents of the respondents who were below 18 years was taken by informing them and providing the consent form to the respondents beforehand to pass on the information regarding the data collection.
+Consent from the parents of the respondents who are below 18 years was taken by informing and providing the consent form to the respondents beforehand to pass the information regarding the data collection.
 An approval letter was taken from the respective schools/colleges and the health and education section of Tokha municipality.
 The purpose and objectives of the study were explained in detail to the respondents.
-Finally, the confidentiality of the respondents was maintained, no identities were revealed, and the collected data was used only for the purpose of the study.
+Finally, the confidentiality of the respondents was maintained, no identity was revealed, and the collected data was used only for the study purpose.